 Vance Boelter, suspect in lawmakers' shootings, remains at large, "armed and dangerous," officials say

-Law enforcement officials are searching for 57-year-old Vance Luther Boelter in the shootings of two Minnesota politicians and their spouses early Saturday morning.
+Law enforcement officials are searching for 57-year-old Vance Luther Boelter in the shootings of two Minnesota lawmakers and their spouses early Saturday morning.

-Minnesota state Rep. Melissa Hortman and her husband were shot and killed in their Brooklyn Park home, while state Sen. John Hoffman and his wife were shot and wounded.
+Minnesota state Rep. Melissa Hortman was shot and killed at her Brooklyn Park home, according to a report from the Hennepin County Medical Examiner.
+Her husband Mark was shot at the home and died at the hospital.
+State Sen. John Hoffman and his wife Yvette were shot and wounded roughly 5 miles away at their home in Champlin.
 Both lawmakers were members of the Democratic Party, representing the northwest corner of the Twin Cities.

 According to the Minnesota Bureau of Criminal Apprehension, Boelter stands at 6-foot-1, weighs roughly 220 pounds and has brown hair and brown eyes.
 He was last seen Saturday morning in Minneapolis, wearing a light-colored cowboy hat, dark long-sleeve shirt, light pants and carrying a dark bag.